Travel Reimbursement for Specialty Care

 • If no, your unit will manage your travel.
 Contact your unit’s travel representative for guidance.

-Is the patient an Active Duty Service Member (ADSM)?
+Is the patient an ADSM?

 • If yes, see left for guidance.